sourcemetadata/pajv/README.md

 ## Ajv options

-You can pass the following Ajv options (excluding `migrate` command):
+You can pass the following Ajv options:

 |Option|Description|
 |---|---|